-4> consider the carrier as a candidate carrier for TX carrier (re-)selection for the concerned sidelink logical channel when the carrier satisfies all the following conditions;
+4> consider the carrier as a candidate carrier for TX carrier (re-)selection for the concerned sidelink logical channel.

-5> if sl-HARQ-FeedbackEnabled is set to enabled for the sidelink logical channel:

-6> the carrier includes at least one pool of resources configured with PSFCH resources among the pools of resources except the pool(s) in sl-BWP-DiscPoolConfig or sl-BWP-DiscPoolConfigCommon, if configured.

-5> else:

-6> the carrier includes any pool of resources among the pools of resources except the pool(s) in sl-BWP-DiscPoolConfig or sl-BWP-DiscPoolConfigCommon, if configured.

 1> else:

-2> if the CBR of the carrier is below sl-threshCBR-FreqKeeping associated with priority of the sidelink logical channel, for each sidelink logical channel, if any, where data is available and that are allowed on the carrier for which Tx carrier (re-)selection is triggered according to clause 5.22.1.1:
+2> for each sidelink logical channel, if any, where data is available and that are allowed on the carrier for which Tx carrier (re-)selection is triggered according to clause 5.22.1.1, if the CBR of the carrier is below sl-threshCBR-FreqKeeping associated with priority of the sidelink logical channel, for each sidelink logical channel, if any, where data is available and that are allowed on the carrier for which Tx carrier (re-)selection is triggered according to clause 5.22.1.1:

 3> select the carrier and the associated pool of resources.